pivotal/docs-tap/install-tkg.md

 ## Install kapp-controller

-To install kapp-controller v0.27.0 or later on TKG v1.4:
+To install kapp-controller v0.27.0 or later on Tanzu Kubernetes Grid v1.4:

 1. Create a new workload cluster.
 Do not install any packages in the cluster.
-1. Ensure the kubectl context is set to the TKG Management cluster by running:
+1. Ensure the kubectl context is set to the Tanzu Kubernetes Grid Management cluster by running:

     ```console
     kubectl config get-contexts